StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/bountyprocess.md

 ## Use of submissions

-By creating a pull request on github to our github account, you are authorizing the SDF to use submission in any way they choose, whether or not a bounty is awarded.
+By creating a pull request on github to our github account, you are authorizing the SDF to use your submission in any way they choose, whether or not a bounty is awarded.